-At Defend Innocence, our unwavering stance is that a child is not ever in a position to give consent to someone to sexually abuse them.
+At Saprea, our unwavering stance is that a child is not ever in a position to give consent to someone to sexually abuse them.
 We know that capable kids can learn to apply principles of consent at a young age.
 And as they grow, mature, and find themselves in situations where they have power or influence over another individual, they will be able to respect the other person enough that they don’t act in a way that causes sexual (or other) harm.

 Giving (and receiving) respect.

 The ability to understand and agree to any action before it happens.